Kelly Miller (scholar): Written works

 Miller was a prolific writer of articles and essays which were published in major newspapers, magazines, and several books, including Out of the House of Bondage.
 Miller assisted W. E. B. Du Bois in editing The Crisis, the official journal of the National Association for the Advancement of Colored People (NAACP).
 Miller started off publishing his articles anonymously in the Boston Transcript.
 He wrote about both radical and conservative groups.
 Miller also shared his views in the Educational Review, Dial, Education, and the Journal of Social Science.
-His anonymous articles later became subject for his lead essay in his book Race Adjustment published in 1908.
+His anonymous articles later became the subject for his lead essay in his book Race Adjustment, published in 1908.
 Miller suggested that African Americans had the right to protest against the unjust circumstances that came with the rise of white supremacy in the South.
 Miller supported racial harmony, thrift, and institution building.

 In 1917, Miller published an open letter to President Woodrow Wilson in the Baltimore Afro-American against lynching, which he called "national in its range and scope," and called the government's failure to stop it "the disgrace of democracy."
-He also stated "It is but hollow mockery of the Negro when he is beaten and bruised in all parts of the nation and flees to the national government for asylum, to be denied relief on the basis of doubtful jurisdiction.
+He also stated: "It is but hollow mockery of the Negro when he is beaten and bruised in all parts of the nation and flees to the national government for asylum, to be denied relief on the basis of doubtful jurisdiction.
 The black man asks for protection and is given a theory of government."

 It was circulated as a pamphlet in the camp libraries of the US armed forces for about a year until "the department of military censorship" ordered it removed because it "tended to make the soldier who read [it] a less effective fighter against the German."
-Miller published Kelly Miller's History of the World War for Human Rights which included "A wonderful Array of Striking Pictures Made from Recent Official Photographs, Illustrating and Describing the New and Awful Devices Used in the Horrible Methods of Modern Warfare, together with Remarkable Pictures of the Negro in Action in Both Army and Navy" in 1919.
+Miller published Kelly Miller's History of the World War for Human Rights, which included "A wonderful Array of Striking Pictures Made from Recent Official Photographs, Illustrating and Describing the New and Awful Devices Used in the Horrible Methods of Modern Warfare, together with Remarkable Pictures of the Negro in Action in Both Army and Navy" in 1919.